 My first recommendation is to reach out to your mother’s healthcare professional to discuss her high blood sugars.
 Many variables can be the cause of her high blood sugar.
 Diet is undoubtedly the most common.
-But, sometimes specific medications, like anti-inflammatory can raise her blood sugar as a side-effect.
+But, sometimes, specific medications, like anti-inflammatory can raise her blood sugar as a side effect.
 Getting sick or feeling stressed can also impact blood sugar levels.
 You also want to know if the ADA blood sugar guidelines are appropriate for your mother.

 You did not mention if your mother is on an oral type 2 medication or if she is taking insulin.
-Depending on how long she has been on her medication, healthcare professionals tend to adjust medications as needed.
+Depending on how long she has been on her medication, healthcare professionals adjust medications as needed.

 A big Kudos to your mother for testing her blood sugars.
-How else would she know how effective her medication and diet is unless she has feedback?
+How else would she know how effective her medication and diet are unless she has feedback?
 I admire that she cares enough about her blood sugars by testing to see what range they may fall in.

 I managed my Type 2 mother’s insulin, thyroid and depression medication.
-It was apparent to me when my mother needed to go back in to meet with her healthcare professional for blood work to see if her medication required to be increased or if it was time to start a different medication.
+It was apparent to me when my mother needed to go back in to meet with her healthcare professional for blood work to see if her medication requirements needed to be increased or if it was time to start a different medication.
 Her depression and thyroid medication made a big difference in her will and motivation in her diabetes self-management.

-1- Eating less food at the next meal, eliminating a snack and/or eating foods with a lower glycemic index.
+1- Eating less food at the next meal, eliminating a snack, and/or eating foods with a lower glycemic index.

 2- Increasing activity or incorporating more exercise.

 3- Increasing, changing medications, and/or administering them more frequently.

 4- Relaxation techniques and behavioral management.

 5- Treating identified illnesses and/or infections.